h0mbre/h0mbre.github.io/_posts/2019-11-02-Creating_Win32_ROP_Chains.md

 EDI 10101008 => ROP-Nop same as EIP
 ```

-`VirtualProtect` has different order of parameters but overall, it is very similar to `VirtualAlloc` so we can adjust the goals outlined in FuzzySec's blogpost subtly.
+`VirtualProtect` has different parameters but overall, it is very similar to `VirtualAlloc` so we can adjust the goals outlined in FuzzySec's blogpost subtly.

 The value for the `dwSize` parameter was automatically chosen by a mona operation at some point it is more than enough space (513 bytes) for our calculator shellcode so I just left it.